-- assess life-cycle options for proposed new infrastructure in line with the Supply Chain Management Policy; - regularly review the actual extent, nature, utilisation, criticality, performance and condition of infrastructure assets to optimise planning and implementation works; - assess and implement the most appropriate maintenance of infrastructure assets to achieve the required network performance standards and to achieve the expected useful life of infrastructure assets; - continue to secure and optimally utilise governmental grants in support of the provision of free basic services; - implement new and upgrading construction projects to maximise the utilisation of budgeted funds; - ensure the proper utilisation and maintenance of existing assets subject to availability of resources; - o establish and implement demand management plans; - timeously renew infrastructure assets based on capacity, performance, risk exposure, and cost;

-- timeously dispose of infrastructure assets that are no longer in use to provide basic municipal services; - o review management and delivery capacity, and procure external support as necessary; - establish documented processes, systems and data to support effective life-cycle infrastructure asset management; - strive to establish a staff contingent with the required skills and capacity, and procure external support as necessary; and - conduct regular and independent assessments to support continuous improvement of infrastructure asset management practice.
+- assess life-cycle options for proposed new infrastructure in line with the Supply Chain Management Policy; - regularly review the actual extent, nature, utilisation, criticality, performance and condition of infrastructure assets to optimise planning and implementation works; - i. assess and implement the most appropriate maintenance of infrastructure assets to achieve the required network performance standards and to achieve the expected useful life of infrastructure assets; - ii. continue to secure and optimally utilise governmental grants in support of the provision of free basic services; - iii. implement new and upgrading construction projects to maximise the utilisation of budgeted funds; - iv. ensure the proper utilisation and maintenance of existing assets subject to availability of resources; - v. establish and implement demand management plans; - vi. timeously renew infrastructure assets based on capacity, performance, risk exposure, and cost; - vii. timeously dispose of infrastructure assets that are no longer in use to provide basic municipal services; - viii. review management and delivery capacity, and procure external support as necessary; - ix. establish documented processes, systems and data to support effective life-cycle infrastructure asset management; - x. strive to establish a staff contingent with the required skills and capacity, and procure external support as necessary; and - xi. conduct regular and independent assessments to support continuous improvement of infrastructure asset management practice.